Arka2009/ita3e/README.md

    For self learning mostly
 3. Developing and verifying bounds of algorithms
    For self learning mostly
+4. Use of analysis tools like valgrind and gdb
-4. This is not for production codebase, so usual software development concepts like OOP, Inheritance, generic programming etc. are strictly kept out of the discussion.
+5. This is not for production codebase, so usual software development concepts like OOP, Inheritance, generic programming etc. are strictly kept out of the discussion.
    Look at a similar Java/Scala/C++/Python implementation for such issues.
-5. The level of abstraction in other words in resticted to C, any higher level programming abstraction is avoided.
+6. The level of abstraction in other words in resticted to C, any higher level programming abstraction is avoided.
 The basic objective is to keep the abstractions as low as possible to understand how programs behave under the hood.